leanneduyck/Meet/README.md

 Then the full details are shown.
 Scenario 3: a user can collapse an event to hide details.
 Given the user has finished viewing the event’s details.
-When the user clicks the exit button, the user is returned to the full list of events.
+When the user clicks the exit button,
+Then the user is returned to the full list of events.

 Feature 3: specify number of events.
 As a user,